pegjs/pegjs/README.md

 property with more details about the error.

-You can tweak the generated parser by passing a second parameter with an options object to `peg.generate`.
+You can tweak the generated parser by passing a second parameter with an options object to `peg.buildParser`.
 The following options are supported:

   * `allowedStartRules` — rules the parser will be allowed to start parsing from (default: the first rule in the grammar)